nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :information_source: Note that the matching of values (module code, module name, lecture name, video name, tag etc.) is case sensitive unless otherwise stated.\
 e.g. The lecture names "Week 1" and "week 1" are not the same

+:information_source: Note that if an argument requires a specific format, click the :grey_question: icon beside the argument description to go to the section containing the format.

 ### Nav

 #### Navigate to the Root Context